-In her book, Why We Love, Helen Fisher defines three types of love - Lust, Attraction, and Attachment (for more, see here).
+In her book, Why We Love, Helen Fisher defines three types of love: Lust, Attraction, and Attachment (for more, see here).
 Similarly, pick-up artists speak about Attraction, Comfort, and Seduction (see here).
-Therefore, there are several components to creating love...not just one single feeling.
+There are several components to creating love... not just one single feeling.

 One of the reasons people end up being "just friends" is that they are simply not attractive to the other person they desire.
 They only create feelings of Attachment/Comfort around them (like a good friend), without any Attraction, Lust, or Seductive feelings.
 For any number of reasons then, the "friend zoned" individual just doesn't spark the chemistry to make the other person desire them, lust after them, and want them in return.
 Therefore, the attraction is one-sided, with them receiving nothing in return.